How You Gave Birth Doesn't Define Your Strength As A Woman

 Occasionally, you may even hear a somewhat competitive tone slip into these conversations as to which mom was in the most pain or who had it worse during the whole birthing process.

-Sharing and comparing is normal human behavior and we all do it.
+Sharing and comparing is normal human behavior, and we all do it.

 But sometimes moms who are feeling inadequate or insecure can get caught up in that whole idea that you’ve got to have that raw, drug-free, natural birth, exclusively breastfeed once the baby is born, and just be an all around super-human mother in general.

-I fell into this kind of trap in regards to breastfeeding (you can read my story about that here) and I still have days where I battle those unattainable expectations in other areas of motherhood.
+I fell into this kind of trap in regard to breastfeeding (you can read my story about that here), and I still have days where I battle those unattainable expectations in other areas of motherhood.

 My first (and only) story about giving birth sounds and reads much differently than the actual experience was for me.
-It was a vaginal birth and I did not get an epidural.
-I've had people tell me how amazing and cave-woman-strong I am for giving birth in this manner all the time.
+It was a vaginal birth, and I did not get an epidural.
+I’ve had people tell me how amazing and cave-woman-strong I am for giving birth in this manner all the time.

 But do you want to know the truth?

-The truth is that I desperately wanted an epidural and I had planned on getting one.
+The truth is that I desperately wanted an epidural, and I had planned on getting one.
 I literally screamed for my epidural!
 But it never came.
 It was too late.
 My daughter was already making her way out like a human torpedo.
 There was no time for any of that.

 There are no words to describe the pain of labor without an epidural from my own personal experience other than to say I quite literally thought I was dying.
-(See, I just shared my horrifying birth experience with you)
+(See, I just shared my horrifying birth experience with you.)

-The entire birth process for my daughter lasted about 6 hours.
-As soon as I tell some moms that, they're usually quick to tell me how easy I had it compared to their experience of a much longer labor period.
+The entire birth process for my daughter lasted about six hours.
+As soon as I tell some moms that, they’re usually quick to tell me how easy I had it compared to their experience of a much longer labor period.

 I get it.
 I’m certainly relieved mine wasn’t any longer.